mowgl-i/66-Days-of-Data/README.md

 - [x] Day 7: Learned about classes and Self.
 Now gotta learn to to make ML classes 😭.
 Also forgot to push this, this it posted day 8 😅 rip contributor streak.

-Week 2: Looking for indepth pandas magic to speed up analysis.
+Week 2: Looking for indepth pandas magic to speed up analysis. **I actually need to update the rest of the challenge since my objectives have changed a bit.**
 ---

 [Welcome to advanced pandas](https://www.kaggle.com/residentmario/welcome-to-advanced-pandas)